AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

      - (double) .98
      - (<1.0) [.95,.999]
    * - QPOrderingMode
-     - Fill-in reducing applied to the KKT matrix by MKL-Pardiso.
+     - Fill-in reducing ordering applied to the KKT matrix by MKL-Pardiso.
 The default, 'METIS', is the METIS nested dissection algorithm and generally results in the best scaling of matrix factorization with the number of threads.
 The alternative, "MINDEG", the minimum degree algorithm, generally results in faster single threaded factorizations, but does not scale well with thread count.
 Use "MINDEG" when using Jet and "METIS" otherwise.
      - (string) "METIS"